Zeppelin500/MBusino/playground/MBusino_calibrate/README.md

 Most DS18B20 are faked and out of specifications.
 A new code is in development to find a solution for calibration.

-You can calibrate the sensors by send a MQTT message to MBusino
+You can calibrate the sensors by sending a MQTT message to MBusino

 ## 1. Set the average of all DS sensors
 ### MQTT Topic: CMBusino/calibrateAverage